pactus-project/pactus.org/docs/guide/learn-cryptography.md

 ### Treasury address

-Treasury address in Zarb is defined like below:
+Treasury address in Zarb is defined as seen below:

 ```
 TreasuryAddress: 0000000000000000000000000000000000000000